xbcsmith/epr-workshop/10-epr-cdevents/01-cdevents.md

 ## Explanation

-Let me break down this CDEvents build event and explain each component:
+THe following is a break down the CDEvents build event and explain each component:

 ### Event Structure Overview

-This is a **`dev.cdevents.taskrun.finished.0.1.1`** event representing a completed container build task.
+This is a **`dev.cdevents.taskrun.finished.0.2.0`** event representing a completed container build task.
 It follows both the CloudEvents specification (outer structure) and CDEvents specification (data content).

 ### CloudEvents Headers